Charles Ingram: Who Wants to Be a Millionaire? scandal

+Incident and aftermath

 On 9 September 2001 Ingram became a contestant on the ITV game show Who Wants to Be a Millionaire?, following his wife, Diana, and her brother Adrian Pollock, each of whom had won £32,000 as a previous contestant.
-To prepare, Ingram practised for about twenty minutes per day on a homemade "Fastest Finger First" machine.
+To prepare, Ingram practised for about 20 minutes per day on a homemade "Fastest Finger First" machine.
 Ingram got into the "hot seat", but used two of his three lifelines early, ending the day at £4,000 and with only the 50/50 lifeline remaining.
 The production team did not expect him to proceed much further, but he ended up making it all the way to the £1 million prize on the second day of recording.

-Throughout Ingram's run on the second day of recording, the production team were increasingly suspicious of him.
+Throughout Ingram's run on the second day, the production team were increasingly suspicious of him.
 He was taking brazen risks and playing the game in an unusual manner.
 One of the questions Ingram got during the run was "Who had a hit UK album with Born to Do It released in 2000?"
 After using his 50/50 the two remaining answers were A1 (what he believed the answer to be) and Craig David, whom he said he had never heard of.
 After nearly locking in A1 as his final answer, he backed down and later said "80% of the time I'm wrong when I guess, so you know what—I'll go Craig David."
 He then locked in the correct answer of Craig David.
 At the penultimate question, worth £500,000, Ingram was asked: "Baron Haussmann is best known for his planning of which city?"
 Amongst the options were Berlin and Paris, the former of which he immediately assumed as the right answer due to his belief that Haussmann is a German name.
 However, after some time he said, "there's a possibility that it's Paris" before eventually deciding to lock in Paris as his final answer.
 This got Ingram to the £1 million question—"A number one followed by one hundred zeros is known by what name?"—to which he thought the answer was nanomole and initially said he did not know what a googol is.
 However, he eventually decided to lock in "googol" as his final answer which won him the £1 million prize.
 Rod Taylor, an executive producer, later said in a documentary about the scandal, "It became obvious that he wasn't under the pressure that he should have been, somehow...
 He should have been very, very careful, and very certain.
 And he certainly wasn't [either of those]."